darshakpatel9/files/README.md

-# This is just hosting page for different files that we need to check can be viewed on our custom file-viewer
+# This is just a hosting page for various files that we need to check if they can be viewed on our custom file-viewer."